-Larvae were anesthesized in 0.04mg/ml tricaine (MS-222, Sigma) and embedded in 1% ultra low melting agarose dissolved in 30% Danieau/PTU.
-Images were recorded with a confocal microscope (LSM510, Zeiss and SP8 Leica) using a 40xApochromat water immersion objective (NA 1.2) and subsequently processed with respective microscope software, ImageJ (NIH), Photoshop and Illustrator (Adobe).
+Larvae were anesthetized in 0.04 mg/ml tricaine (MS-222, Sigma) and embedded in 1% ultra low melting agarose dissolved in 30% Danieau/PTU.
+Images were recorded with a confocal microscope (LSM510, Zeiss and SP8 Leica) using a 40×Apochromat water immersion objective (NA 1.2) and subsequently processed with respective microscope software, ImageJ (NIH), Photoshop and Illustrator (Adobe).

 Purkinje cells were counted manually from confocal z-stacks throughout the complete right cerebellar hemisphere.
-Microglia were counted in the right cerebellar hemisphere and compared to a part of the optic tectum of similar size (55x80μm).
+Microglia were counted in the right cerebellar hemisphere and compared with part of the optic tectum of similar size ($55 \times 80 \ \mu m$).